Increased 100,000-point Marriott Bonvoy Boundless bonus offer

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Available once again is a monster six-figure sign-up bonus for the Marriott Bonvoy Boundless™ Credit Card offer of 100,000 Marriott points after spending $5,000 on purchases in the first three months of account opening.
 This is an increase of 25,000 points over the previous bonus and currently the best option for earning Marriott points and a top hotel credit card offer.

 Marriott Bonvoy Boundless credit card’s 100,000-point offer

-These changes also impact the annual free-night certificate you earn on every cardmember anniversary with the Marriott Bonvoy Boundless, because it’s valid at hotels costing up to 35,000 points per night.
-This means you won’t be able to use the free night at Category 5 hotels on peak days.
-Even so, the free-night certificate alone could justify paying the Marriott Bonvoy Boundless card’s annual fee of $95.
-Another one of the best ways to use Marriott points is by taking advantage of the “Stay 5 pay for 4” deal (formerly the fifth night free) where when you book five nights with points the cheapest night is free.
+The Chase Marriott Bonvoy Boundless card comes with an annual free-night certificate when you renew the card (valid at hotels costing up to 35,000 points per night).
+The free-night certificate alone could justify paying the Marriott Bonvoy Boundless card’s annual fee of $95.
+For example, I used my annual free night to stay at Hotel LeVeque, which routinely costs $200+.
+I saved $105+ more than I paid in the annual fee from this single benefit.
+If you know you’ll stay at Marriott at least once per year, this card is a keeper.

 The secret power of Marriott points is that you can transfer them to 40+ airlines, most of which offer a 3:1 ratio.
 In addition, you’ll get 15,000 bonus Marriott points added to every 60,000 points you transfer.
 In most cases, that’s an extra 5,000 miles, so a 60,000-point transfer would convert to 25,000 miles.